 To make a bequest to ACRES, the following language may be helpful to your lawyer:

-To ensure your gift may be used as you intend, please contact ACRES for options before designating a gift.
+To ensure your gift may be used as you intend, please get in touch with ACRES for options before designating a gift.
 If you have already made plans for ACRES, we would love to know now so that we can recognize your generosity during your lifetime.

 Call us at 260-637-2273, ext.
 105